uss-hopper/archive-react-spinup/README.md

 # React SpinUp
-## Adding React to an existing project
+## Adding React To an Existing Project
 1. cd into the project and run `npx create-react-app app`
 2. add the following packages to package.json in the dependencies object
 ```